ldutoit/zool-coding-group/README.md

+# GettingStarted.pdf
+3 slides that explain you how to get started

 # Digital Lab 2017
 This folder contains the introductory material for the introduction to python for the digital lab workshop 2017